Case Study 8: Singaporean’s spouse didn’t know he could apply for LTVP until we spoke

 Our Approach

-We advised him that he could:
+We advised that he could:

 The Outcome